mejia-dev/epicodus-capstone-mvp/Timetracker.md

 * 8am BST - pm BST
   * Begin working on lives and losing functionality.
   * Update repo's README.
+  * Add three lives for the player, detracted on collision with an enemy.
+  * Add three seconds of invincibility when the player is hit.
+    * Looking into adding a visual effect for this.

 * 2024-04-15 - 7.3 hours total
 * 7:56am BST - 1:03pm BST